NihadSquare/BatchRenamer/README.md

 ## 🖥 Installation

+If BatchRenamer_v1.8.5.exe doesn't work in you computer then you can use <b>BatchRenamer_v1.8.5.py</b>(build>BatchRenamer_v1.8.5.py).
+Make sure your pc must have Python installed.

 ### 🔧 Requirements (For Python users)
 Batch Renamer doesn't require installation, and can be run directly from a file or directory.
 It's a portable application.
 This application is self-contained, meaning it includes all the necessary files within a single folder and can run without modifying system settings or needing an installation process.